Talent – A Resource to Be Romanced Forever

 Romancing leads to Retention

-Remember the self-determination theory which is based around human motivation?
-The theory looks at human tendencies towards growth and outlines three core needs which lead towards that growth; competence, autonomy & relatedness.
+Remember the self-determination theory we discusssed in a recent blog which is based on human motivation?
+The theory looks at human tendencies towards growth and outlines three core needs which lead towards that growth:

 If people feel like they have control of their lives by satisfying these needs, by feeling needed and appreciated they inherently feel happier, will perform better and are more likely to stay.